Entry-Level O.T.D. Curriculum Design

 Palmer, P. J. (1998).
 The courage to teach: Exploring the inner landscape of a teacher’s life.
 Jossey-Bass.

 Schön, D. A. (1987).
 Educating the reflective practitioner.
-Jossey-Bass.
+Jossey-Bass

 Sell, R. G. (2008).
 Meeting the needs of adult learners.
 In R.M Diamond (Ed).
-Designing and assessing courses and curricula: A practical guide. (pp. 257-270).
+Designing and assessing courses and curricula: A practical guide (pp. 257-270).
 John Wiley & Sons.

 Wilcock, A. A. (2006).
 An occupational perspective of health.
 SLACK, Inc.

 Wilcock, A. A., & Townsend, E. A. (2019).
 Occupational Justice.
-In Boyt Schell, B. A. & Gillen, G. (Eds), Willard and Spackman’s Occupational Therapy, 13th ed. (pp. 643-660).
+In B. A. Boyt Schell & G. Gillen (Eds), Willard and Spackman’s Occupational Therapy (13th ed., pp. 643-660).
 Lippincott, Williams & Wilkins.

 World Federation of Occupational Therapists (2009).
 Position statement on diversity and culture. http://www.wfot.org

-UND O.T.D.
-Curriculum Design Statement
+UND OTD Curriculum Design Statement

 Occupation is the center of our curriculum.
-This fulfills our vision, mission and philosophy to develop therapists who promote engagement and participation in personally valued occupations to improve health and well-being for a diverse society.
+This fulfills our vision, mission, and philosophy to develop therapists who promote engagement and participation in personally valued occupations to improve health and well-being for a diverse society.
 Occupation at the core is fundamental to the development of sound professional reasoning and professional identity (Bilics, 2014; Hooper et al., 2014).
-Consequently, four curriculum threads are connected to occupation and are integrated throughout courses in the program: 1) Art and Science of Occupational Therapy, 2) Professional Identity and Collaboration, 3) Innovative and Intentional Leadership, and 4) Diversity and Inclusive Participation.
-These four threads organize our curriculum outcomes and reflect those concepts inherent to understanding our profession (Giddens, Caputi, & Rodgers, 2015).
+Consequently, four curriculum threads are connected to occupation and are integrated throughout courses in the program:

 Integral to the context of learning is the community of learners, learning strategies, and learning process.
-The community of learners have equal responsibility in creating a positive and supportive learning environment.
+Community of learners have equal responsibility in creating a positive and supportive learning environment.
 Context is particularly important in experiential and transformational philosophies where student engagement in authentic experiences is critical to the learning process.
 Consistent with our beliefs, learning occurs through dynamic and interactive strategies.
 These strategies function to connect threads to occupation throughout the curriculum.
 Faculty and fieldwork educators are experts at utilizing contextualized learning strategies.
 Our students equally contribute by building on previous experience through critical reflection, actively engaging in self-directed inquiry and collaborative learning.

-The learning process occurs in three stages and is critical to how we sequence our curriculum (See Figure 1).
+The learning process occurs in three stages and is critical to how we sequence our curriculum.
 During the first stage, students engage in understanding foundational concepts inherent to the profession and reflected in each of our curricular threads.
 Emphasis is placed on understanding occupation, occupational therapy, cultural competence, and leadership.
 Once students have the foundational concepts, they enter the second stage where facilitation of critical thinking about occupation begins.
 For example, students will apply reasoning in the occupational therapy process, use research for best practice, apply occupational therapy models during intervention, utilize management principles, and begin work on justice and policy.
 During stage three, students are able to synthesize learning and engage in the highest level of learning where students utilize critical thinking for innovative practice and are capable of initiating action steps to becoming agents of change.

 - Semester 1: Stage 1: Foundational Concepts